-Everyone knows of the three big Laurel Mountain ski resorts: Seven Springs, Hidden Valley, and Laurel Mountain.
+Everyone knows of the three big Laurel Highlands ski resorts: Seven Springs, Hidden Valley, and Laurel Mountain.
 All three, which are owned by Seven Springs, make up the entirety of the area’s skiing.
 What I didn’t realize, however, is that they weren’t the only game in town.
 There also used to be Plateau de Mount.

 I don’t remember when the first time I heard the name Plateau de Mont.
 I am going to assume it was through some of my history research, but I was surprised because I’d never heard of another ski resort before.
 Sure, I had heard of some small backwoods single ski slopes but nothing that was as large at Plateau de Mount supposedly was.
 I wasn’t sure it was even true.